7 Ways to Start Birding with Kids

 1. Find a Lookout Post

 Do you have what it takes to freeze time?
 Search your backyard or neighborhood for a secret spot, and stand or sit for 10-20 minutes, noticing all of the birds you can find.
-You’d be amazed what you can see and hear in just a few minutes of quiet.
+You’ll be amazed what you can see and hear in just a few minutes of quiet.
 What are they doing?
 Do different birds behave differently?
 Return day to day, and bring a pencil and paper to track your observations in a journal.

 2. Make Your Own Binoculars

 Activate your super sight!
 Make your own pair of binoculars with two toilet paper rolls and hit the streets to observe birds.
 It won’t make the birds bigger, but these simple binoculars will help you concentrate on what you see.
-Look high and low to find some of Portland’s most popular birds!
-Notice the patterns on their feathers, the shapes of their beaks and the size of their bodies as you figure out what their job in their habitat is!
+Look high and low to find some of Portland’s most popular birds.
+Notice the patterns on their feathers, the shapes of their beaks and the size of their bodies as you figure out what their job in their habitat is.

 3. Let the Birds Come to You